saibotsivad/blockdown/README.md

 ## Backwards Compatibility

-For backwards compatibility with Markdown + [Front Matter](https://jekyllrb.com/docs/front-matter/) documents, if the very first line is `---` then the following block is interpreted as Front Matter, up to the the next Blockdown delimiter or `---` separator.
+For backwards compatibility with Markdown + [Front Matter](https://jekyllrb.com/docs/front-matter/) documents, if the very first line is `---` then the following block is interpreted as Front Matter, up to the next Blockdown delimiter or `---` separator.

 If the `---` separator is used (instead of a Blockdown delimiter), the following block is treated as Markdown.